idagri/stata-tools/README.md

 # stata-tools

-This repo contains a select set of tools I found useful in STATA with self-help guides on how to use them
+A select set of tools I found useful in STATA with self-help guides on how to use them and sample do files

 ## Guides & Tutorials